daemonPainter/NPP_Curated_Look/README.md

 ## Supported Themes

+- [Cydonia](https://github.com/daemonPainter/npp_custom_colors/tree/master/Cydonia): Handcrafted theme based on vanilla npp Blackboard theme made by me.

-- [Material Dark](https://github.com/naderi/material-theme-for-npp): I loved ths theme a lot, here you can find some languages extensions.
+- [Material Dark](https://github.com/naderi/material-theme-for-npp): I loved ths theme a lot, many kudos to *naderi* for this one.

-- [Cydonia](https://github.com/daemonPainter/npp_custom_colors/tree/master/Cydonia): Customized theme based on vanilla Blackboard npp theme.
-Comes with several languages extensions.
+- [Material Palenight](https://github.com/samsebastien/material-palenight-npp): Lovely porting of one of the most popular dark coding themes, many kudos to *samsebastien* for this.

 ## Supported Languages